Henry Mayo Newhall Foundation

 $24,000

-To provide emergency food and nutrition education programs
+To provide healthy food & nutrition education programs in the Santa Maria Valley

 $25,000